Asian stocks at month high ahead of U.S. jobs data, gold rises

 The world's recovery from the COVID-19 pandemic remains patchy with exports reviving but broader economic activity still dampened by new measures to contain fresh outbreaks.

-Taiwan and South Korea share indexes climbed in early trade while Japan, Australia and Hong Kong markets retreated, pushing up MSCI’s broadest index of Asia-Pacific shares outside Japan by 0.3%.
+Taiwan (.TWII) and South Korea (.KS11) share indexes climbed in early trade while Japan (.N225), Australia (.AXJO) and Hong Kong markets (.HSI) retreated, pushing up MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) by 0.3%.

 The MSCI Asia index rose to the highest in a month, taking total gains made so far this year to nearly 7%.
 World equities have risen for a fourth straight month as ample liquidity supported risk taking despite worries of higher inflation.